hunt-genes/PPU-GenEpi/Day5/README.md

 In terminal:
 ```
-#make a QQplot using a script
+#make a QQplot using an Rscript
 Rscript QQplot.r --input LDL_METAL_META1.tbl --pvalue P-value --af Freq1 --prefix LDL_METAL_MultiStudy --break.top 120
 ```
 The image file should exist in whatever the default directory your R is writing into, which should be your current working directory.
 You can find this with `pwd`.
 Open the file to inspect the QQ-plot.